fbpx

 Pearl Tan

-Pearl Tan was born in Perth, Western Australia.
-She is the founder and director of Pearly Productions, creating independent films…
+Pearl Tan is the founder and director of Pearly Productions, a creative boutique creating content with a focus on diverse…

 Learn More